 Keeps skin soft and smooth without the use of chemicals and irritants found in some soaps.

-Apply coconut oil onto damp hair to soften crusty cradle cap.
+Soften cradle cap.
+Apply Virgin coconut oil onto damp hair to soften crusty cradle cap.
 Leave for 15-minutes or so, then brush out with a soft baby brush.
-Rinse with water and a mild baby shampoo to remove oil from the hair.
+Rinse with water and mild baby shampoo to remove oil from the hair.

-Grab a jar and add some melted coconut oil, a few drops of your favourite essential oil then shake it all up.
-Ask your favourite person to massage into your sore, tired back, neck and shoulders.
+Massage oil- Grab a jar and add some melted coconut oil, a few drops of your favorite essential oil then shake it all up.
+Ask your favorite person to massage your sore, tired back, neck, and shoulders.

-Keep a pregnant belly moisturised with a daily dose of coconut oil.
-It helps keep skin supple and soft, so that you can try to avoid the dreaded stretch marks.
+Stretch mark cream- Keep a pregnant belly moisturized with a daily dose of coconut oil.
+It helps keep skin supple and soft so that you can try to avoid the dreaded stretch marks.

-For shiny locks, rub a small amount of coconut oil into the ends of your hair, twist into a loose bun and wash out the next morning.
+Leave-in conditioner- For shiny locks, rub a small amount of coconut oil into the ends of your hair, twist it into a loose bun and wash it out the next morning.